therealgymmy/Graph/readme.markdown

 Introduction
 ------------
-**Graph** is a program which builds a simple graph as defined in graph theory of MATH239 at University of Waterloo.
+**Graph** is a program which builds simple graphs as defined in graph theory of MATH239 at University of Waterloo.
 This means you can build a graph and query the program on the graph's connectivity, if it's isomorphic to another graph, or find a spanning tree, etc.